mangodev01/pika/README.md

 # pika

-Simple, easy-to-use, header-only argument parser library written in C, for C that's as fast as getopt
+Simple, header-only argument parser library written in C, for C that's as fast as getopt

 Examples are in examples/